ImperialCollegeLondon/RCDS-intro-to-MATLAB/README.md

 Another potential source of name conflicts occurs when you define a function that calls load or eval (or similar functions) to add variables to the workspace.
 In some cases,

 load or eval add variables that have the same names as functions.
-Unless these variables are in the function workspace before the call to load or eval, the MATLAB parser i

-nterprets the variable names as function names.
+Unless these variables are in the function workspace before the call to load or eval, the MATLAB parser interprets the variable names as function names.